 Another notable thing is that Big Lake is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

 Big Lake is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 As is often the case in a small town, Big Lake doesn't have a public transportation system that people use for their commute.

-In terms of college education, Big Lake is nearly on par with the US average for all cities of 21.84%: 19.60% of adults 25 and older in Big Lake have a bachelor's degree or advanced degree.
+The percentage of adults in Big Lake who are college-educated is close to the national average for all communities of 21.84%: 19.60% of the adults in Big Lake have a bachelor's degree or advanced degree.

 The per capita income in Big Lake in 2022 was $41,948, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,792 for a family of four.
 However, Big Lake contains both very wealthy and poor people as well.